 Data broker coverage: Does DeleteMe or Optery cover more data brokers?

-DeleteMe boasts an impressive capability to remove data from over 750 data broker sites, significantly outpacing Optery’s coverage of up to 605 sites.
+DeleteMe boasts an impressive capability to remove data from over 750 data broker sites, significantly outpacing Optery’s coverage of more than 375 sites.
 This broader reach means that DeleteMe can potentially protect your data from a larger number of sources.

 Reporting: Who provides more in-depth removal reports?